bahaidev/bahai-browser/README.md

     words for **dictionary** look-up (if not Wiktionary or Wikidata->Wikipedia->language link mapping, then any other free dictionary we might find)

-1. We might switch deps to `peerDependencies` to avoid need for separate JSON-only branch, though it would require `install-peerdeps bahaiwritings` or such.

 1. Upon update completion have service worker read from the (latest section of) `CHANGES.md`